ethanlee515/crypto-research-notes/choice.md

 This generation is only used for shallow circuits in practice.
 The issue is that the encryption picks up "noise" as the computation progresses, until decryption eventually becomes impossible.
-It is possible in principle to reset the noise using "bootstrapping", but that is too costly in practice for gen 2 schemes.
+It is possible in theory to reset the noise using "bootstrapping", but the cost is prohibitive in practice for gen 2 schemes.
 This is a dilemma because we'd either:
 1. Verify the bootstrapping feature that nobody currently uses, and is in fact a shifting goalpost thanks to the active theoretical research, or
 2. Verify only what is used in practice, though that gives up on the *full* homomorphism.